 This strategy applies to people who meet all the following criteria:

-- You are subject to required minimum distributions (RMDs) due to a personal or inherited retirement account and
+- You are subject to Required Minimum Distributions (RMDs) because of a personal or inherited retirement account, and

-- You wish to donate money to charity.
+- You wish to donate money to a qualified charity

 Distributions from tax-deferred retirement accounts count as ordinary income.
 That affects your taxes, and sometimes large RMDs result in income-related surcharges on Medicare premiums.

-However, If you donate that money straight to a charity, you might be able to prevent these issues.
+However, if you donate that money straight to a charity, you can prevent these issues.
 The charity gets the total amount, you get the tax break (by avoiding paying taxes on your RMD), and you can still claim the standard tax deduction.
-In other words, everyone wins!
+Everyone wins!

 Gifting Securities